What are RFID Tags? Learn How RFID Tags Work, What They’re Used for, and Some of the Disadvantages of RFID Technology

 There are two main types of passive RFID tags: inlays and hard tags.

 Active RFID tags use one of two main frequencies — either 433 MHz or 915 MHz — to transmit information.
-They contain three main parts, including a tag, antenna, and interrogator.
+They contain three main parts, including:

 The battery in an active RFID tag should supply enough power to last for 3-5 years.

-When it dies, the unit will need replaced, as the batteries are not currently replaceable.
+When it dies, the entire unit will need replaced, as the batteries are not currently replaceable.

 There are two main kinds of active RFID tags: beacons and transponders.